 Contact your Area Housing Officer who will be able to provide more information.

-Any reputable insurance company, Bank or Building Society can give you details of their schemes.
+In addition, any reputable insurance company, Bank or Building Society can give you details of their schemes.
 Saffron’s own insurers – Farr – also provide Home Contents Insurance services to tenants and other residents.
 They can be contacted on 0845 129 8034.

 If you do not live in your home you could lose your tenancy.
 However, we understand that you may need to stay away temporarily to go on holiday or look after relatives etc.